PeteGozz/slim/THEMES.md

 -----------------

 - fonts::
-    use the xft font specs, ie: Sans:size=16:bold
+    use the xft font specs: e.g. Open Sans:size=12:bold
 - colors::
-    use html hex format, ie #0066CC
+    use html hex format: e.g.    #0066CC
 - positions::
     either
-    + absolute in pixels, ie 350
+    + absolute in pixels: e.g.   350
-    + relative to the container.
+    + relative to the container:
-    i.e. 50% is in the middle of the screen.
+    e.g. 50% is in the middle of the screen.

 Examples